 No one wants to feel like a number.
 And disability service providers don’t want their customers to feel like one either.
 But the difficult reality is that while support organisations would love to be using their resources to focus on more personalised services for their customers — a huge chunk of time gets eaten up by managing the numbers instead.

-The hefty administration required to stay on top of the numbers and changes like these squeezes resources at provider organisations of every size and takes focus away from where you want it — on your customers.
+The hefty administration required to stay on top of the numbers and changes squeezes resources at provider organisations of every size and takes focus away from where you want it — on your customers.